Pedromacedo41/DLimage_colorization/README.md

 python main.py --images <path to images> --mode <train|test> [--new] [--focal]
 ```

-In mode train, it will train the model using the images at the given path.

-In mode test, it will output the best and worst predictions of the images.
+If `--train` will train the model and save it to `model_l2[_focal].pt`.
+Otherwise, will test the model and output the best and worst prediction to an `output-<random>` folder.

 If `--new` the model is trained from scratch.
 Otherwise, it starts from the pre-trained model.
+Only works for training.

-if `--focal` the model uses the focal loss.
+If `--focal` the model uses the focal loss.
 Otherwise, it uses normal L2 loss.

+To use pre-trained models, download them and put them in the root folder.

 ## Reference Archictecture